Tips for Saving Money During PCS Season

 If your new duty station has a lending closet, use that while you are waiting for your household goods.
 That way you don’t have to spend money on items that will be coming when you get your household goods.
 You can just return them to the lending closet.

-Every military family has a weight allowance for their move.
+Every military family has a weight allowance for their household goods when it’s time to move.
 This is based on the service member’s rank and if they have dependents or not.
 Get rid of or sell what you can before you move.
-If you go over your weight limit, you will have to pay.
-You don’t want to have to deal with that extra expense.
+If you go over your weight limit, you may have to pay the cost of the additional weight.
+It is very difficult for someone who isn’t a professional mover to estimate that weight, you may need to consult with your losing base’s Travel Management Office (TMO) for assistance in this area.

 Know Your PCS Entitlements and Benefits